 “Keep a close watch on yourself and on the teaching.
 Persist in this, for by so doing you will save both yourself and your hearers.” – 1 Timothy 4:16

-This week, take time each day to be honest with yourself and with God about where your heart and priorities are, really.
-Ask the Holy Spirit to shine His light on places where you might be acting with “clean hands” but not a “pure heart”, and ask Him to give you the grace to repent of sin, and the strength to live a lifestyle of worship in all you do.
+This week, take time each day to be honest with yourself and with God about the way your life looks on the outside.
+If you truly love Jesus, ask the Holy Spirit to show you where your words and deeds need to change to better reflect the light of Christ in a dark world, and ask Him show you the concrete steps you need to take to live a lifestyle of worship in all you do.